esnho/ofxNanoKontrolTwo/README.md

 Introduction
 ------------
+ofxNanoKontrolTwo simplify the use of Nanokontrol 2 with Openframeworks.
 Expose callbacks and values read from Korg Nanokontrol 2

 Installation
 ------------